-The Fairfield University Art Museum holds a varied collection of paintings, sculpture and decorative art objects, including ten paintings by lesser masters from the Italian Renaissance and Baroque periods - works gifted by the Samuel H. Kress Foundation.
-The Musuem also maintains a large collection of historic plaster casts, after works of art from the Classical world through the Renaissance, with an emphasis on ancient Greece and the Parthenon; Eight of these were donated by the Acropolis Museum in Athens, and others are on long-term loan by the Metropolitan Museum of Art.
+The Fairfield University Art Museum (FUAM) holds a varied collection of paintings, sculpture and decorative art objects, including ten paintings from the Italian Renaissance and Baroque periods - works gifted by the Samuel H. Kress Foundation.
+The Museum also maintains a large collection of historic plaster casts, after works of art from the Classical world through the Renaissance, with an emphasis on ancient Greece and the Parthenon; Eight of these were donated by the Acropolis Museum in Athens, and others are on long-term loan by the Metropolitan Museum of Art.

 In addition, the Asian Art Collection features works from China, Thailand, India, and Persia, and the museum showcases a range of non-Western art objects (including pre-Columbian vessels, 19th-century South East Asian sculptures, and African masks), and holds twenty-four objects from the Celtic, Byzantine, Romanesque, and Medieval periods on loan from the Metropolitan Museum's Department of Medieval Art and The Cloisters.